pjchender/eslint-config-pjchender/README.md

 ### JavaScript (React)

-Extends the config with the `extends` field in eslint config:
+Extends the config with the `extends` field in eslint config if you only need JavaScript and React related rules:

 ```jsonc
 // .eslintrc